jupyter-server/enterprise_gateway/docs/source/contributors/roadmap.md

 ## Wish list
+* High Availability
+  * Session persistence using a shared location (NoSQL DB) (File persistence has been implemented)
+  * Active/active support
 * Multi-gateway support on client-side
   * Enables the ability for a single Jupyter Server to be configured against multiple Gateway servers simultaneously.
 This work will primarily be in Jupyter Server.
 * Pluggable load-balancers into `DistributedProcessProxy` (currently uses simple round-robin)